Upcoming Training Programs

 C.Making HRD Institute a Differently Abled Friendly Institute:

 As contemplated in many statutory provisions highlighting to bestow special attention on the needs of differently abled such as disabled friendly access to all public buildings, modes of transport, it is proposed to provide special amenities and conveniences at the time of training and during their stay in the institute for the differently abled officer trainees, staff and people who will be vising this institute.
-As per the International Protocols for the differently abled, it is proposed that some exclusive area shall be earmarked for them in living areas, dining halls, wash rooms etc. With necessary support system such as Ramps, Railings, Sigh Boards etc.
+As per the International Protocols for the differently abled, it is proposed that some exclusive area shall be earmarked for them in living areas, dining halls, wash rooms etc. With necessary support system such as Ramps, Railings, Sign Boards etc.

-The Institute has seven main buildings in which the activities are being conducted namely, Administrative Block, Tungabhadra, Krishna, Vamsadhara, Godavari, Vivekananda Centre, Medical Dispensary.
+The Institute has seven main buildings in which the activities are being conducted namely, Administrative Block, Tungabhadra, Krishna, Godavari, Manjeera, Vivekananda Centre, Medical Dispensary.
 The requirement is categorised as General infrastructure to be developed in all the above and Special requirements for specific disabilities.

 1. General Infrastructure: